 - To keep it simple, I just put the soaked beans in a glass container in a warm, dry dark place (usually in the cabinets or pantry) where the beans will not be disturbed.

 - You will notice tiny sprouts the next day.
 You can again rinse the beans gently to avoid breaking the sprouts and drain them and replace them in the dark spot.

 - Depending on how lengthy you want the sprouts to be, you can go through a 2-3 day cycle of rinsing, draining and storing in a dark place.

 - I usually follow the cycle for 1 to 2 days to get my desired length of 1/2 to 1-inch sprouts.

 - Once you get your sprouts, they can be stored in the fridge for 3 days.

 Sprouting depends on temperature.
-They can sprout in as little as 3 hrs in the warm climate to 1 day in the cold climates.
+They can sprout in as little as 3 hours in warm climates and up to 1 day in cold climates.
 Beans that take more than one day to sprout tend to grow microorganisms which may cause bloating.
 So they need to be cooked before serving.

 Make sure water is not dripping when you leave beans to sprout.
 They may rot and smell bad.